xinyig97/trackmedown/User_GuideBook.md

 ## what data does TrackMeDown use / create
 - use :
-  -system log files provided by user
+  - system log files provided by user
-  -ip geolocation database from MaxMind (https://github.com/maxmind/GeoIP2-python)
+  - ip geolocation database from MaxMind (https://github.com/maxmind/GeoIP2-python)
 - create :
 sqlite databases of the following categories:
   - successful
-  -invalid
+  - invalid
-  -failed
+  - failed
-  -whitelist
+  - whitelist
-  -watchlist
+  - watchlist

  ## functionalities TrackMeDown has
  #### Basic Functions :